aofarrel/verbose-fiesta/Terra/WS_TOPMedAligner_Template_WS.md

 In this version of the TOPMed aligner, CRAI files optional, but for the sake of learning more about Gen3's data structure we will be using them.
 In Gen3's data structure, CRAI files are considered a child of CRAM files, or in other words, "submitted aligned reads" table (which includes the CRAM files and their metadata) is the parent of "aligned reads index" table (the CRAI files and their metadata).
 When dealing with Gen3 data, children know their parents, but not vice versa. **In summary, the table containing CRAI files also links to the table that contains CRAM files, but not vice versa.** In this particular example, that link is stored in the CRAI table as a column named submitted_aligned_reads.
 Note that it does not link to the table overall, but rather a given row of that table: Each row on the CRAI table points to the row of the CRAM table that its associated with.
 This can be a bit confusing to wrap your head around, so feel free to click through your data tables on Terra or review Gen3's documentation if you're getting a headache at this point.

 Why does this matter?
 Because you can use this to effectively use two different data tables in your analysis, even though at first glance it looks like you can only select one in the drop down menu.
-You simply enter that table's link to the CRAI files, ie, `this.object_id` as the input for `input_crai_file`.
-(You will have to scroll to find `input_crai_file` as Terra puts optional arguments below all required arguments.)
-And for `input_cram_file`, the correct entry is `this.submitted_aligned_reads.object_id`.
+You simply enter that table's link to the CRAI files, ie, `this.pfb:object_id` as the input for `input_crai_file`.
+(You will have to scroll to find `input_crai_file` in the aligner as Terra puts optional arguments below all required arguments.)
+And for `input_cram_file`, the correct entry is `this.submitted_aligned_reads.pfb:object_id`.
 Handy, isn't it?

 # Final Notes